 Because protein S helps activated protein C degrade clotting factors Va and VIIIa, deficiency of protein S predisposes to venous thrombosis.

-Diagnosis is based on antigenic assays of total or free plasma protein S. (Free protein S is the form unbound to C4 binding protein.)
+Diagnosis is based on antigenic assays of total or free plasma protein S (free protein S is the form unbound to C4-binding protein).

 The treatment of protein S deficiency associated with venous thrombosis is identical to the treatment of protein C deficiency (see Protein C Deficiency), with one exception.
 Because there is no purified protein S concentrate available for transfusion, only normal plasma can be used to replace protein S during a thrombotic emergency.
 It is not known if the newer oral anticoagulants that inhibit either thrombin (dabigatran) or factor Xa (eg, rivaroxaban, apixaban) can be used in place of other anticoagulants for this disorder.

-Last full review/revision January 2013 by Joel L. Moake, MD
+Last full review/revision October 2014 by Joel L. Moake, MD

-Content last modified November 2013
+Content last modified October 2014